dwarvesf/playground/Engineering/Frontend/A Fragment Colocation Pattern with React & Apollo GraphQL.md

 Then we run  `@graphql-codegen/cli` again.
 Depending on how we set-up the CLI, output will vary so the below are what I normally work with:
 - `useGetCatListQuery`: A hook that fires a request to fetch cat list & return the data.
-- `useGetCatListQueryLazy`: A hook that returns a function to fetch cat list in case we want to manually get the list
+- `useGetCatListQueryLazy`: A hook that returns a function to fetch cat list in case we want to manually get the list.
-- A variety of Typescript types for query document, variables or return result
+- A variety of Typescript types for query document, variables or return result.

 Core features of Apollo such as request state management, caching & revalidating are all functional through these custom hooks.